censix/krakenapi-nodeJS/Alpha-and-ProofOfConcept/krakenapi-streamingBars-ETHBTCUSD/README.md

-This strategy uses R for calculating a price prediction based on randomForest.
+This strategy uses R for calculating a price prediction based on a randomForestmodel.

-The R script is only included with the "Live Version", not in this "Alpha Version" and not in the "Beta Version".
+The R script is included with the "Live Version".
+It is not included in this "Alpha Version" or the "Beta Version".